-Issue 2: Preventive vs. Diagnostic Services & Visits
+Issue 2: Well Woman / Preventive Visits

-The final report concluded that in instances where preventive/screening lab tests were conducted with women's preventive or gynecological visits, all tests and labs need to be covered under the RHEA statute.
-This suggests that the application of the RHEA statute is much broader than is stated in the statutory text.
+The final report concluded that in instances where "a woman went in for a preventive visit and tests are conducted which would not normally be considered RHEA screenings, i.e., blood panels, labs, etc., such services would still need to be covered under the RHEA law if listed as a covered screening."
+This statement suggests that the application of the RHEA statute is much broader than is stated in the statutory text.
+Such increase in scope of application of the RHEA statute is much broader than is stated in the statutory text.
 Such increase in scope of application of the RHEA statute would lead to a significant increase in health plan costs, as additional general non-RHEA related medical services and tests would then be required to be paid at 100%.
 Such an approach is also inconsistent with the intent of the RHEA statute, federal requirements, and industry standards.
 For example, ORS 743A.067(2)(a) requires coverage of "well-woman care prescribed by the Department of Consumer and Business Services by rule consistent with guidelines published by the United States Health Resources and Services Administration (HRSA)."
 The HRSA guidelines to which the statutory text refers define a discreet list of services that are to be included in well-woman care.
-HRSA and other federal government agencies have not taken the position that extraneous services provided at the same time but are not integral to furnishing the recommended well-woman care must also be covered without cost-sharing.
-This position is further supported in federal guidance, FAQs About the Affordable Care Act Implementation Part 54 (July 28, 2022) Q/A #1, which requires issuers to only cover items and services that are integral to furnishing a recommended preventive service without cost-sharing.
-In the absence of state rulemaking and/or formal guidance, applying cost share to non-RHEA services should be considered compliant based upon the RHEA statutory text in conjunction with cited HRSA guidelines.
+HRSA and other federal government agencies have not taken the position that extraneous services provided at the same time but not integral to furnishing the recommended well-woman care are to be also covered without cost-sharing.
+This position is further supported in federal guidance, FAQs About the Affordable Care Act Implementation Part 54 (July 28, 2022) Q/A #1, which requires issuers to only cover items and services that are integral to the furnishing of a recommended preventive service without cost-sharing.
+In the absence of state rulemaking and/or formal guidance, applying cost share to non-RHEA services should not be considered non-compliant based upon the RHEA statutory text in conjunction with cited HRSA guidelines.

 This issue is illustrated within our claims sample.
 There were instances where claims for preventive visits processed at 100% coverage, but other non-RHEA/non-preventive testing services rendered at the same time and billed as a separate line-item by the provider were appropriately processed to the deductible.
 The adjudication of this claim was consistent with a reasonable interpretation of the statutory language of the RHEA requirements and information carriers had at the time of implementation.
-There was no reason for carriers to believe that all treatments, labs, or services provided during the same visit as a preventive exam, regardless of their diagnostic nature, should have been covered at 100%.
+There was no reason for carriers to believe that \all\ treatments, labs, or services provided during the same visit as a preventive exam, regardless of their diagnostic nature, should have been covered at 100%.